saibotsivad/ragu/README.md

 If no object is provided to the callback function (or no `stream` or `filepath` is provided) the file will be ignored and not written.

-Ragu does not have an opinion about renderers, so you'll need to provide your own.
+> Note: Ragu does not have an opinion about renderers–you'll need to provide your own!

-Here's an example that does not make use of streams functionality:
+Here's an example that does not make use of the streams functionality:

 ```js
 // ragu.config.js